 To solve the problem, General Electric Aviation (GEA) has launched a pilot project Vuzix Basics Video (VBV) for their operations.

-VBV is a hands-free AR solution for real-time communication between technicians that enables both voice and video options and eliminates any possible delays.
-GE’s engineers can in one click connect with their colleagues and shorten the repair time.
+VBV is a hands-free AR solution for real-time communication between technicians that enables both voice and video options in augmented reality and eliminates any possible delays.
+GE’s engineers can in one click connect with their colleagues and shorten the repair time using AR.

 Less time spent on repair results in a bigger return on investments.
 Paul Boris, the COO of Vuzix said that they had received positive feedback from their clients and were planning to expand business relationships in months ahead.